Carapelle Calvisio

-Carapelle Calvisio is a comune and town in the province of L'Aquila in the Abruzzo region of central Italy.
+Carapelle Calvisio is a village and comune (municipality) in the Province of L'Aquila in the region of Abruzzo in central Italy.
 It is located in the natural park known as the Gran Sasso e Monti della Laga National Park at 900 m above sea level.
-It is mostly known as being one of the smallest non-alpine comunes in Italy, with 85 inhabitants as of 31 December 2013.
-This town is also the smallest community in Abruzzo.
+It is mostly known as being one of the least populous non-alpine comunes in Italy, with a population of 68 as of 2026.
+It also the least populous municipality in Abruzzo, tied with Montelapiano.
 It is located directly some kilometers from the historical castle Rocca Calascio.

-Carapelle Calvisio's location (separated by a mountain from L'Aquila area) preserved it from serious damage in the April 2009 L'Aquila earthquake.
+Carapelle Calvisio's location (separated by a mountain from L'Aquila area) preserved it from serious damage in the 2009 L'Aquila earthquake.

+Demographics

+As of 2026, the population is 68, of which 52.9% are male, and 47.1% are female.
+Minors make up 8.8% of the population, and seniors make up 38.2%.

+Immigration

+As of 2025, the foreign-born population is 10, making up 14.3% of the total population.
+The largest foreign country of origin is Brazil with 3 residents, the others are at 1.